 Water, sanitation and hygiene

-New Civil Society, Water Sanitation and Hygiene (WASH) Fund
+Civil Society, Water Sanitation and Hygiene (WASH) Fund

 The core objective of the fund is to enhance the health and quality of life of the poor and vulnerable by improving sustainable access to safe water, sanitation and hygiene.

-Grants are allocated via a competitive funding round, which was coordinated by the Infrastructure and Water Policy Section (IWP) in Canberra.
+Grants were allocated via a competitive funding round, which was coordinated by the Infrastructure and Water Policy Section (IWP) in Canberra.
 Proposals were invited from both accredited and non-accredited Australian CSOs, as well as suitably experienced international CSOs (partnerships with national CSOs will be supported).
 Proposals were assessed primarily on program quality and organisational capacity, with consideration also given to the need to achieve a balance of funding across regions.

 The fund will resource a mix of water supply, sanitation and hygiene behaviour activities.
-Australian Aid favoured activities that place an emphasis on sanitation, which globally is tracking poorly against Millennium Development Goal target 7c: to halve, by 2015, the proportion of people without sustainable access to safe drinking water and basic sanitation.
+Australian aid favoured activities that place an emphasis on sanitation, which globally is tracking poorly against Millennium Development Goal target 7c: to halve, by 2015, the proportion of people without sustainable access to safe drinking water and basic sanitation.
 Furthermore, to be considered eligible both water and sanitation activities had to have a hygiene component.

 In addition to delivering water, sanitation and hygiene activities, each successful CSO will be expected to contribute to the evidence base on effective practice in WASH.
 Activities should monitor and report on the cost effectiveness of WASH approaches, the success factors and risks associated with innovative approaches and lessons learned from taking proven interventions to scale.